dexiouz/100DaysOfCode/README.md

 let myDog = new Dogs( "Musky" ); // Musky is x years old myDog.greeting()
 ```
-According to the definition above, this snippet of code otherwise describing the functional class pattern can be described as a class.
+According to the definition above, this snippet of code otherwise describing the functional class pattern can be called as a class.
 How?

-From the definition fron wikipedia, it follows that
+From the wikipedia definition , it follows that
-1 There is a method it provides --- ( greeting() );
+1 There is a method snippet of code provides --- ( greeting() );
 2 It is a template for creating other objects. (these are called with the "new");
 3 Initial values for the state are provided( name from the parameters).

 One other thing to note from the functional class pattern is that the nested functions and local variables inside "Dogs", for instance, which are not assigned to the "this" unlike the method greeting(), are accessible from the inside but not from the outside code.
 What that means is something like this.
 We were able to access myDog.greeting() from outside of the function because inside of the function it(.greeting()) was attached to the "this" keyword.
-If we had another function but did not attach it to "this", that function or method will only be used inside of the main class like function but can't be called outside of it.
+If we had another function but did not attach it to "this", that function or method will only be used or visible inside of the main class like function but can't be called outside of it.

   The advantage this gives us is that we can easily add internal functions and variables like so